Edzelf/Esp-radio/README.md

 # Esp-radio
 Internet radio based on Esp8266 and VS1053.
 Will compile in Arduino IDE.
+New version 04-oct-2016.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 -	Uses a minimal number of components; no Arduino required.
 -	Handles bitrates up to 320 kbps.
--	Has a preset list of maximal 63 favorite radio stations in EEPROM.
+-	Has a preset list of maximal 100 favorite radio stations in configuration file.
+- Configuration file can be edited through web interface.
 -	Can be controlled by a tablet or other device through a build-in webserver.
+- Can be controlled over MQTT.
+- Can be controlled over Serial Input.
 -	Optional one or three button control to skip to the next preset station.
 -	The strongest available WiFi network is automatically selected.
 -	Heavily commented source code, easy to add extra functionality.